 4. Accept Negative Emotions

-You can do what *you* want in spite of the negative feelings.
+You can do what *you* want despite the negative feelings.

 Accept them and let them be.